alessiatidman/FordGoBike/README.md

-# data-visualisation
+# Ford Go Bike

-For part 5 of Udacity's Data Analyst Nanodegree.
+For Part 5 of Udacity's Data Analyst Nanodegree.
 I analysed Ford GoBike dataset of San Fransisco area from February 2019 to see how factors may impact trip duration.

 ## Summary